Studying light propagation in a locally homogeneous universe through an extended Dyer-Roeder approach: Why is bigger than unity?

-which clearly satisfies the inequality $\alpha_E \geq \alpha$, where $\alpha$ is the standard DR parameter.
-In particular, when the clustered component does not contribute we find $\alpha_E = \frac {1}{1 - \delta} \geq 1$.
+Note that negative density never happens in our approach.
+What really happens is that the voids behave as effectively negative because they give mass to the other components.
+The negative sign comes only to provide a means to the homogeneous part to acquire a higher density.
+For example, consider we have only two components: a homogeneous part ($\rho_h$) and voids ($\rho_{vd}$).
+Obviously, as voids have low density, they should give part of their mass to the homogeneous part.
+As a consequence, the homogeneous part will have a higher density than average.
+Note that we do not have negative densities anywhere, but the voids can be treated with negative sign since they are donating their mass.

+Despite being only a toy model, there is a limitation of our model which is important to stress.
+We consider light propagates in the homogeneous part, not crossing voids.
+While this can happen, it is very unlikely since voids dominate the Universe by volume.
+Therefore, an important step forward is to estimate in a statistical way how often light propagates in voids and how $\alpha_E$ is affected, truly incorporating the presence of voids in our approach.

 The previous analyses using supernovae data implies that we have effectively constrained the extended parameter, $\alpha_E$.
-How to roughly estimate the void contribution from this crude model?
-By applying the standard DR approach to the Union2 sample, the best fit is $\alpha=1$, and combining with the result for a flat $\Lambda$CDM model (section III), one may check that the void contribution has a best fit of $\delta \sim 0.2$.
+How does one roughly estimate the void contribution from this crude model?
+By applying the standard DR approach to the Union2 sample, the best fit is $\alpha=1$, and combining with the result for a flat $\Lambda$CDM model (Sec.
+III), one may check that the void contribution has a best fit of $\delta \sim 0.2$.
 It should be important to search for a possible connection between the present approach and more sophisticated methods from weak lensing.